visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 ~~~~~~~~~~~~~~

 The `Conduit <https://llnl-conduit.readthedocs.io/en/latest/>`_ output types (see :ref:`Output Types` for more information) provide advantages over the other output types and include additional metadata and topologies.
+These output types were added in VisIt_ 3.3.0, and many of the features discussed here have been added since then.

 Why Conduit Output?
 """""""""""""""""""